Rare public protest in China's Shanghai over property rule change

-SHANGHAI/BEIJING (Reuters) - Hundreds of demonstrators have marched through a shopping district in the Chinese city of Shanghai to protest against changes to housing regulations, in a rare show of public dissent in the financial hub.
+SHANGHAI/BEIJING, June 11 (Reuters) - Hundreds of demonstrators have marched through a shopping district in the Chinese city of Shanghai protesting against changes to housing regulations, in a rare show of public dissent in the financial hub.

-Footage of the late Saturday protests shared on social media showed hundreds of demonstrators holding placards and shouting slogans while marching along Nanjing Road, a glitzy shopping strip in the city centre.

 One video seen by Reuters showed police setting up blockades and dragging a demonstrator away.
 Media carried no reports of the demonstrations, while mentions of the protests on social media were scrubbed by internet censors.